Update: All the latest zine news and reviews are now on our Zines Blog

 "This book is for anyone who wants to create their own zine.
 It's for learning tips and tricks from contributors who have been at the fore front of the zine movement.
 It's for getting inspired to put thoughts and ideas down on paper.
 It's for learning how to design and print your own zine so you can put it in others" hands.
 Whatcha Mean, What's a Zine? is for anyone who has something to say."
 (Book Description, Amazon US)

-As the zine collection is new and growing fast we would love your feedback, ideas on zines to buy, and any questions you have about the collection.
+We would love your feedback, ideas on zines to buy, and any questions you have about the collection.
 Please email us with any feedback.